sackn/diffeq/series.md

 - Alternating Series Test and Alternating Series Error Bound
 - Maclaurin/Taylor Series

-The main things that have not been written yet is power series and numerous other convergence/divergence tests (comparison, root, and ratio tests).
+The main things that have not been written yet are power series and numerous other convergence/divergence tests (comparison, root, and ratio tests).

 ---

 # Geometric Series